What is a Lady Bird Deed in Texas?

 Click to Book Free Call

-This continued control throughout a client’s lifetime is valued in many circles – without a lady bird deed, a client would not be able to sell or mortgage their property in question.
-What’s more – the client may even find themselves financially liable to their beneficiary if they substantially decreased the value of their property.
+This continued control throughout a client’s lifetime is valued in many circles – without a ladybird deed, a client would not be able to sell or mortgage their property in question.
+What’s more, the client may even find themselves financially liable to their beneficiary if they substantially decrease the value of their property.

 What are the Benefits of a Lady Bird Deed in Texas?